waii-ai/waii-sdk-js/README.md

 - `signal` (optional): An AbortSignal object for aborting the request.

-Certainly!
-Here's the documentation for the `GetCatalogResponse` object:

 #### Returns:

 A Promise resolving to a `GetCatalogResponse` object containing the list of catalogs and associated schema and table information.